Reduced critical slowing down for statistical physics simulations: Reduced critical slowing down with the LLR method

 We already established that there is a close link between spontaneous symmetry breaking and the exploding autocorrelation time for local update algorithms operating close to criticality.
 We expect that the double expectation values are much less affected by this phenomenon simply because they are not operating a close to criticality ``most of the time''.

 We first note that the double expectation values depend on a number of parameters, which are not present in a standard heat bath simulation.
 There is the LLR parameter $a$ which adds a term $a \sum _x s_x$ to the action.
 For $a \not=0$ this parameter acts like a magnetic field, which breaks the $Z_2$ symmetry $s_x \to - s_x$.
-Secondly, the window function $W(m_0, m(s)$ (\ref{eq:24}) is part of the probabilistic measure.
+Secondly, the window function $W(m_0, m(s) ) $ (\ref{eq:33}) is part of the probabilistic measure.
 It restricts spin configurations to values of the magnetisation $m(s)$ close $m_0$.
 This means that this factor also breaks the $Z_2$ symmetry as long as $m_0 \not=0$.
 Note, however, that for $m_0 =0$, the solution of the stochastic equation is $a=0$ precisely because of the $Z_2$ symmetry.
 We thus expect that the calculation of $\rho (m \approx 0)$ might be affected by long autocorrelations.
 Note that for most of the observables in the broken phase, $\rho(m \approx 0)$ might be an entirely suppressed domain of integration for the integrals in e.g.~(\ref{eq:40}).
 In this case, these autocorrelations have little impact on the precision of the calculation.

 In a first step, we studied the autocorrelation time for the action and the spin-spin correlation function for different values of $m_0$, the centre of the window function: